How Truck Accidents are Investigated in Colorado

 • Hours of Service Regulations: These regulations aim to minimize driver fatigue, a major contributing factor to truck accidents.
 These rules dictate how long a driver can be on duty and drive within a certain period, and how much rest they are required to get.
 For instance, drivers must take a 30-minute break after 8 hours of driving.

 • Vehicle Inspection and Maintenance Requirements: The FMCSA mandates regular inspections and maintenance of commercial motor vehicles to ensure they are in safe operating condition.
-Vehicles must undergo annual inspections, and drivers are required to perform post-trip inspections to identify and resolve any potential mechanical issues.
-Every commercial vehicle, including each segment of a combination vehicle requires periodic inspection that must be performed at least once every 12 months.
+Vehicles must undergo annual inspections.
+Drivers are required to perform post-trip inspections to identify and resolve any potential mechanical issues.
+Every commercial vehicle requires periodic inspection that must be performed at least once every 12 months.

 • Driver Qualifications and Training: The FMCSA establishes standards for driver qualifications and training, which contribute significantly to truck accident prevention.
 To obtain a Commercial Driver’s License (CDL), drivers must pass a series of exams and participate in entry-level driving training.